ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 ## YAML is an Evolving Language {#int-yaml-evolving}

-YAML is an evolving language and, in time, some features have been added, and others removed.
+YAML is an evolving language and, over time, some features have been added and others removed.

-While this document is based on a given YAML version [YAML], media types registration does not imply a specific version.
+While this document is based on a given YAML version [YAML], the media type registration does not imply a specific version.
 This allows content negotiation of version-independent YAML resources.

-Implementers concerned about features related to a specific YAML version can specify it in the documents using the `%YAML` directive (see Section 6.8.1 of [YAML]).
+Implementers concerned about features related to a specific YAML version can specify it in documents using the `%YAML` directive (see Section 6.8.1 of [YAML]).

 ## YAML and JSON {#int-yaml-and-json}